The cotangent bundle of K3 surfaces of degree two: Birational geometry of the projectivised cotangent bundle

 \begin{remark} Let $R \rightarrow R^{\vee}$ be the normalisation.
 The fibre product

-is a family of curves that satisfies the assumptions of Teissier's simultaneous normalisation theorem \cite[I,1.3.2,Thm.1]{Tes77}.
+is a family of curves that satisfies the assumptions of Teissier's simultaneous normalisation theorem \cite[Section~I.1.3.2, Theorem~1]{Tes77}.
 Thus the fibration $\bar D \rightarrow R$ is smooth near the bisection determined by the preimage of the rational section $R_P \subset \fibre{q}{R^\vee}$.
 Note that Teissier's theorem does not imply the smoothness of $\bar D$ in the 648 remaining nodes. \end{remark}

 The following commutative diagram will guide the reader through the construction.
-The varieties and morphisms in the columns 3 to 5 have been introduced in the Subsections \ref{subsection-elementary-transform} and \ref{subsection-surface-D}.
+The varieties and morphisms in columns 3 to 5 have been introduced in the Sections~\ref{subsection-elementary-transform} and~\ref{subsection-surface-D}.
 The second column is obtained from the third column by normalisation.
 The curves in the first column will be successively introduced in this subsection.

 Let